Allen-Synthesis/EuroPi/software/CONFIGURATION.md

 }
 ```

+CPU & Pico options:
 - `EUROPI_MODEL` specifies the type of EuroPi module.
 Currently only `"europi"` is supported.
 Default: `"europi"`
 - `PICO_MODEL` must be one of `"pico"` or `"pico w"`.
 Default: `"pico"`
 - `CPU_FREQ` must be one of `250000000` or `125000000`.
 Default: `"250000000"`

+Display options:
 - `ROTATE_DISPLAY` must be one of `false` or `true`.
 Default: `false`
 - `DISPLAY_WIDTH` is the width of the screen in pixels.
 The standard EuroPi screen is 128 pixels wide.
 Default: `128`
 - `DISPLAY_HEIGHT` is the height of the screen in pixels.
 The standard EuroPi screen is 32 pixels tall.
 Default: `32`
 - `DISPLAY_SDA` is the I²C SDA pin used for the display.
 Only SDA capable pins can be selected.
 Default: `0`
 - `DISPLAY_SCL` is the I²C SCL pin used for the display.
 Only SCL capable pins can be selected.
 Default: `1`
 - `DISPLAY_CHANNEL` is the I²C channel used for the display, either 0 or 1.
 Default: `0`

+External I²C options:
+- `EXTERNAL_I2C_SDA` is the I²C SDA pin used for the external I²C interface.
+Only SDA capable pis can be selected.
+Default: `2`
+- `EXTERNAL_I2C_SCL` is the I²C SCL pin used for the external I²C interface.
+Only SCL capable pins can be selected.
+Defaut: `3`
+- `EXTERNAL_I2C_CHANNEL` is the I²C channel used for the external I²C interface, either 0 or 1.
+Default: `1`
+- `EXTERNAL_I2C_FREQUENCY` is the I²C frequency used for the external I²C interface.
+Default: `100000`
+- `EXTERNAL_I2C_TIMEOUT` is the I²C timeout in microseconds for the external I²C interface.
+Default: `50000`

+I/O voltage options:
 - `MAX_OUTPUT_VOLTAGE` is an integer in the range `[0, 10]` indicating the maximum voltage CV output can generate.
 Default: `10`
   The hardware is capable of 10V maximum
 - `MAX_INPUT_VOLTAGE` is an integer in the range `[0, 12]` indicating the maximum allowed voltage into the `ain` jack.
   The hardware is capable of 12V maximum.
 Default: `12`
 - `GATE_VOLTAGE` is an integer in the range `[0, 10]` indicating the voltage that an output will produce when `cvx.on()`
   is called.
 This value must not be higher than `MAX_OUTPUT_VOLTAGE`.
 Default: `5`

+Power options:
 - `MENU_AFTER_POWER_ON` is a boolean indicating whether or not the module should always return to the main menu when
   it powers on.
 By default the EuroPi will re-launch the last-used program instead of returning to the main menu.
 Default: `false`